jhskone/python-programming-primer/README.md

 that the numpy and scipy functions link against, providing you with faster linear algebra calculations without any effort on your part to configure this.
 ### Installing Anaconda Python
-Follow the Instructions provided on the Continuum Analytics site for your particular operating system.
-Download a 3.x version (either the latest or a version no older than 3.5)
+Follow the [Anaconda Python Installation Instructions](https://docs.anaconda.com/anaconda/install/) provided on the Continuum Analytics site for your particular operating system.
+Download a 3.x version (either the latest or a version no older than 3.5) Do not install the miniconda version as this does not come with any of the scientific packages preinstalled or the fast math libraries.